fzliu/radient/README.md

 ### More than just text

-You're not limited to text modalities.
+With Radient, you're not limited to text.
 Audio, graphs, images, and molecules can be vectorized as well:

 ```python
 >>> from pathlib import Path